 Clinical Relevance: Abnormal Positioning of the Uterus

 In some individuals, the uterus may not lie in an anteflexed and anteverted position.
 The three most common dispositions are:

 - Retroflexed and retroverted

 These abnormal arrangements do not inherently cause any medical problems.
 However, the retroverted uterus is positioned directly above the vagina.
 Thus in instances of increased abdominal pressure, the uterus is more likely to prolapse into the vagina.

-Uterine prolapse is particularly prevalent in those with a histology of pelvic floor damage.
+Uterine prolapse is particularly prevalent in those with a history of pelvic floor damage.

 The fundus and body of the uterus are composed of three tissue layers;

-- Myometrium: The thick smooth muscle layer.
+- Myometrium – thick smooth muscle layer.
 Cells of this layer undergo hypertrophy and hyperplasia during pregnancy in preparation to expel the fetus at birth.

-- Endometrium: An inner mucous membrane lining the uterus.
-It can be further subdivided into 2 parts – the stratum basalis and the stratum functionalis:
+Endometrium – inner mucous membrane lining the uterus.
+It can be further subdivided into 2 parts:

 The tone of the pelvic floor provides the primary support for the uterus.
 Some ligaments provide further support, securing the uterus in place.